 2011 – NUSEA launches Beyond Walls Twin Cities in Minneapolis – St. Paul… SquashBuster Yuleissy Ramirez begins her freshman year at Harvard University, becoming the first urban squash player to attend the country’s oldest college.

-2012 – First Lady Michelle Obama promotes Let’s Move!, her nutrition and health initiative, at SquashSmarts’s Lenfest Center… Access Youth Academy’s Reyna Pacheco is admitted to Columbia University on a Gates Millennium Scholarship… The Santa Barbara School of Squash becomes NUSEA’s 12th member program, and the West Coast’s 2nd… StreetSquash and SquashBusters launch satellite programs, in Newark, NJ and Lawrence, MA respectively… The combined enrollment of NUSEA’s 12 member programs tops 1,000 students.
+2012 – First Lady Michelle Obama promotes Let’s Move!, her nutrition and health initiative, at SquashSmarts’s Lenfest Center… Access Youth Academy’s Reyna Pacheco is admitted to Columbia University on a Gates Millennium Scholarship… The Santa Barbara School of Squash becomes NUSEA’s 12th member program and the West Coast’s 2nd… StreetSquash and SquashBusters launch satellite programs, in Newark, NJ and Lawrence, MA respectively… The Urban Squads program is launched to provide more intensive training opportunities for urban squash’s hardest working and most accomplished players… The combined enrollment of year-round students at NUSEA’s 12 member programs tops 1,000 students.

 2013 – Oakland’s SquashDrive, founded by executive director Lauren Patrizio; Urban Squash Cleveland, led by Max Laverty; and StreetSquash Newark, led by Leah Brown, become NUSEA’s 13th, 14th, and 15th members, respectively… The Midwestern Urban Squash Championships, the first major urban squash tournament held outside the northeastern United States, takes place at Kenyon College in Gambier, Ohio… NUSEA’s International Fund, aimed at developing and engaging urban squash programs abroad, is launched.